-Our significant accounting policies are more fully described in Note 1 to our consolidated financial statements included elsewhere in this Annual Report on Form 10-K. Our most critical accounting estimates include our recognition of research and development expenses, which impacts operating expenses and accrued liabilities, and stock-based compensation, which impacts operating expenses.
+Our significant accounting policies are more fully described in Note 1 to our consolidated financial statements included elsewhere in this Annual Report on Form 10-K. Our most critical accounting estimates include our recognition of revenue which impacts revenue and deferred revenue, of research and development expenses which impacts operating expenses and accrued liabilities, and stock-based compensation which impacts operating expenses.
 We review our estimates and assumptions periodically and reflect the effects of revisions in the period in which they are deemed to be necessary.
 We believe that the following accounting policies are critical to the judgments and estimates used in preparation of our consolidated financial statements.